 The NFWI Annual Meeting takes place every year and is held at a different venue once every two years.
-At the NFWI Annual Meeting, the public affairs resolutions are voted on by delegates and, if applicable, any changes to the NFWI Board of Trustees are announced.
+At the NFWI Annual Meeting, the public affairs resolutions are voted on by delegates and, if applicable, any changes to the NFWI Board of Trustees are annual annual meeting.